nishantdharav09/LandslideAI/README.md

 # 🌍 LandslideAI

-LandslideAI is an AI/ML project developed to detect possible landslide areas from geospatial images and show the risk level.
+LandslideAI is an **AI/ML based student project** developed to detect possible landslide areas from geospatial images and show the risk level.

-This project was developed as a student project to learn and apply **AI, Machine Learning, Deep Learning and Web Development**.
+The project uses a **U-Net deep learning model** for landslide segmentation and a **React + FastAPI** web application to display the prediction results.

 ## 📌 Features